ripienaar/travlrmap/README.md

   :linkimg: https://pbs.twimg.com/profile_images/430836891198320640/_-25bnPr.jpeg
 ```

 Here you can see 2 places being defined including links, images and so forth.
+A
+visual helper tool is provided to make these YAML points.

 It's not done, you can see it in action on my own site: http://travels.devco.net